Skip to main content

 Early Christians accepted writings already known to be from apostles and prophets.

-V. DIVINE PROVIDENCE GOD’S HAND IN PRESERVING THE WRITTEN WORD
+V. DIVINE PROVIDENCE: GOD’S HAND IN PRESERVING THE WRITTEN WORD

 A. God Preserved His Word for Every Generation